wiseman-timelord/WGet-GGUF-Hug/README.md

 - URL linked to a file with ".gguf" or ".gptq" format.

 ## Note
-WGetLlmHug-Psc is a simplified concept compared to "Downlord", WGetLlmHug-Psc is focused on language models, where as Downlord is intended as a more general purpose downloader.
+WGetLlmHug is a simplified concept compared to "Downlord", WGetLlmHug is focused on language models, where as Downlord is intended as a more general purpose downloader.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.